KxSystems/docs-v1/docs/cloud/aws/storing-hdb-in-s3.md

 be considered for an **off-line deep archive** of your kdb+ formatted market data.

-Kx has not explored, nor makes recommendations with respect to the merits, or otherwise, of storing kdb+ HDB market data in a data retention type “WORM” model, as required by the regulations [SEC 17-a4](https://en.wikipedia.org/wiki/SEC_Rule_17a-4 "Wikipedia").
+Kx does not make recommendations with respect to the merits, or otherwise, of storing kdb+ HDB market data in a data retention type “WORM” model, as required by the regulations [SEC 17-a4](https://en.wikipedia.org/wiki/SEC_Rule_17a-4 "Wikipedia").